Fiona Godfrey MBACP

 5 New Road

 I'm a warm, down-to-earth, experienced psychotherapist and counsellor.

 You may initially be considering counselling because you're struggling with a life-event or dealing with a crisis, a loss or a decision-making process.
 You may have hit an impasse, or are feeling in a state of collapse or overwhelm.
 Being listened to with care and attention can in itself be a huge help, enabling you to feel understood, to process your feelings and to gain new perspectives on your experiences.
-While counselling can be a short-term process, as a psychotherapist I often work with clients over a longer time-frame, as this enables deeper changes to form.
+While counselling can be a short-term process, as a psychotherapist I usually work with clients over a longer time-frame, as this enables deeper changes to form.
 I usually see clients weekly to begin with, though we can agree to meet less frequently once our working relationship is established.

 I currently see clients at two different locations.
 I have my own practice room in Steeple House, Brecon.
 This is a light, calm, contemporary first-floor space in the centre of town.
 The Wellbeing Centre in Llandeilo is in a central location with free parking outside.
 The room in which I see clients is on the ground floor, with level access.

 Training, qualifications & experience

-I'm an experienced psychotherapist with a thriving practice, having been working with clients since 2012.
+I'm an experienced counsellor and psychotherapist, having been working with clients since 2012.
 I trained in psychotherapy at Spectrum, London, a UKCP registered centre for humanistic psychotherapy and training.
 I also hold a Certificate in Counselling Skills from the Iron Mill in Exeter and a Certificate in Awareness in Bereavement Care (Cruse).
 My training has included specialist programmes in Working with Anger, Childhood Sexual Abuse, Clinical Skills and Sexuality.
 I continue my links with Spectrum through ongoing Continued Professional Development and am in regular supervision.
-I've also worked as a bereavement support volunteer for Cruse and am currently undertaking post-graduate training in working with boarding school survivors.
+I've worked as a bereavement support volunteer for Cruse and am currently undertaking post-graduate training in working with boarding school survivors.